What could happen to the price of EOS this year and beyond? Find out here.

 EOS’s development team is right in line with the roadmap it released in mid-2017.
 The EOS Dawn 1.0 release took place in September 2017, while December 2017 saw Dawn 2.0 introduce resource tracking and inter-blockchain communication.

 The next stage is Dawn 3.0, which EOS says will provide the following benefits: “EOS Dawn 3.0 will re-introduce horizontal scaling of single chains and infinite scaling via secure inter-blockchain communication.
-With these two features there will be no limit to what can be built on blockchain technology, nor for how decentralised the network of blockchains can become”.
+With these two features there will be no limit to what can be built on blockchain technology, nor for how decentralized the network of blockchains can become”.

 At the time of writing, the Dawn 3.0 code was still in the early alpha stage and was not scheduled to be available in a public TestNet until the end of Q1 2018.
 According to the official roadmap, Winter 2017 and Spring 2018 (northern hemisphere) will see the EOS platform undergo heavy testing with the emphasis on finding security issues and bugs.